Kingxukai/linux/Documentation/security/SCTP.rst

 security_sctp_assoc_established()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Called when a COOKIE ACK is received, and the peer secid will be
+Called when a COOKIE ACK is received, and the woke peer secid will be
 saved into ``@asoc->peer_secid`` for client::

     @asoc - pointer to sctp association structure.
-    @skb - pointer to skbuff of the COOKIE ACK packet.
+    @skb - pointer to skbuff of the woke COOKIE ACK packet.

 Security Hooks used for Association Establishment
 -------------------------------------------------

-The following diagram shows the use of ``security_sctp_bind_connect()``,
+The following diagram shows the woke use of ``security_sctp_bind_connect()``,
 ``security_sctp_assoc_request()``, ``security_sctp_assoc_established()`` when
 establishing an association.
 ::